stack-auth/stack/docs/docs/01-getting-started/01-setup.md

 ## Setup

 1. If you haven't already, [register a new account on Stack](https://app.stackframe.co).
-Create a project in the dashboard, create a new API Key from the left sidebar, and copy the project ID, publishable client key, and secret server key into a new file called `.env.local` in the root of your Next.js project:
+Create a project in the dashboard, create a new API key from the left sidebar, and copy the project ID, publishable client key, and secret server key into a new file called `.env.local` in the root of your Next.js project:

     ```javascript
     NEXT_PUBLIC_STACK_PROJECT_ID=<your-project-id>